 “[It] could be that there are also possible strategies counter to the expected association between appearance and behavior,” Borell says.
 “For example, that people who are not valued for their looks compensate with being especially outgoing.
 For men the association between appearance and behavior could be wired more directly, since being strong or muscular could be thought of as prerequisite for being active, assertive, or physically aggressive.”

-Birth control might change women’s ability to recognise complex emotions
+Birth control might change women’s ability to recognize complex emotions

 So many women are on birth control, and yet we’re still learning about the subtle side effects taking hormones has on women’s minds and bodies.
 A couple weeks ago, I wrote about research that found that hormonal birth control could change which partner a woman was attracted to.

 Now, a new study in Frontiers in Neuroscience found that birth control could be affecting the way women perceive facial expressions in other people.
 The study found that women taking an oral contraceptive pill were almost 10 percent worse at interpreting subtle emotional expressions like pride or contempt compared with those who weren’t on the pill.

 Variation in amounts of hormones like estrogen and progesterone can already affect emotion-recognition abilities, possibly by changing the way neurons behave in brain regions that are implicated in emotion processing, says senior author Alexander Lischke, a psychology researcher at the University of Greifswald in Germany.
 So if hormonal birth control suppresses or changes the cycle of these hormones, it could have an effect on those processes too.

 Lischke and his colleagues gave their subjects an emotion-recognition task called Reading the Mind’s Eye.
 (You can take a version of it here.)
 The test asks you to identify complex emotional expressions from subtle cues from the eyes, and only the eyes—the rest of the face is blocked off.